seanbreckenridge/reminder-sink/README.md

 provides more of a set of rules which make for an unobtrusive reminder/habit tracker, it acts as the "sink" for all my other tools/scripts

-Probably easiest explained with some examples:
+Probably easiest explained with some examples of scripts this might run:

 ```bash
 # remind me to listen to a new album once a week